subutai-io/documentation/user/pages/03.software-components/03.management-console/docs.md

 ---
-title: 'Management Console'
+title: 'Using the Management Console'
+Menu: Management Console
 visible: true
 taxonomy:
     category:
         - docs
 ---

-# Using the Management Console

 Find out how to use the features of the Management Console, from monitoring to maintenance of peers, environments, and containers.